-Workplace charging infrastructure will enable local government to remain competitive in the employment market, and provide energy storage potential in the event of a long emergency, public facility demand management capability, and utility resources for grid stability and energy load management, accelerating the shift from fossil fuel to zero emission commuting.
+Workplace charging infrastructure will enable local government to remain competitive in the employment market and provide energy storage potential in the event of a long emergency, public facility demand management capability, and utility resources for grid stability and energy load management, accelerating the shift from fossil fuel to zero emission commuting.
 Sonoma County faces an additional hurdle related to increasing electric vehicle charging infrastructure.
 40% of Sonoma County residents rent and building turnover and new construction rates are less than 2% each year, which results in extremely slow conversion to charge- ready residences.
 Workplace charging infrastructure would provide access to the many employees without home charging access.

-- Support the build out of public facility workplace charging infrastructure and increase per charging station grant funding levels; - Integrate public facility workplace charging infrastructure into emergency preparedness planning; - Promote new and innovative programs and projects that integrate public facility workplace charging infrastructure into grid stability and energy load management planning; - Support workplace charging incentives for public employees as a mechanism for local compliance with employee commute program requirements; - Fund public facility workplace charging infrastructure; and - Direct cap-and-trade revenues to the build out of public facility workplace charging infrastructure.
+- Support and provide funding for the build out of public facility workplace charging infrastructure and increase per charging station grant funding levels; - Integrate public facility workplace charging infrastructure into emergency preparedness planning; - Promote new and innovative programs and projects that integrate public facility workplace charging infrastructure into grid stability and energy load management planning; - Support workplace charging incentives for public employees as a mechanism for local compliance with employee commute program requirements; - Fund public facility workplace charging infrastructure; - Support incentives for multi-family residential property owners to install electric vehicle charging infrastructure; and - Direct cap-and-trade revenues to the build out of public facility workplace charging infrastructure.

-G30.
+G28.
 Transitioning Disadvantaged Communities to Alternative Fuel Technologies